royashbrook/royashbrook.github.io/_posts/2010-09-13-normal-and-abnormal-ways-to-display-the-logical-scan-fragmentation.md

 - Avg.
 Page Density (full).....................: 6.57%
 ```

 This actually becomes much sillier if you consider how easy it is to parse text with LINQ or if you just simply resort to using a DM to get this data.
-The following works fine and will break it out by each index. =P
+The following works fine and will break it out by each index. 😛

 ```sql
 select